+Criteria

-Criteria Weighting Works proposed are referenced in or support the Council Plan.
-20% Works proposed have been listed, endorsed or identified from Council's Strategic Plans, Master Plans Studies and/or Road Safety Audits.
-20% Works proposed will enhance the quality of service to the community.
-20% Works proposed are required due to risk, legislative and/or to mitigate contractual risks.
-20% External funding provided or available and total lifecycle costs are considered to not adversely impact future budgets.
-20% Total 100% Table 6 - Transport Priority Ranking Criteria
+Works proposed are referenced in or support the Council Plan.

+Works proposed have been listed, endorsed or identified from Council's Strategic Plans, Master Plans Studies and/or Road Safety Audits.

+Works proposed will enhance the quality of service to the community.

+Works proposed are required due to risk, legislative and/or to mitigate contractual risks.

+External funding provided or available and total lifecycle costs are considered to not adversely impact future budgets.

+Table 4 - Transport Priority Ranking Criteria
-Presently, there are plans to spend approximately \$70.67M over the following 10 years to upgrade Council's transport assets and these have been documented in

-Council's current 10-Year Works Program.
+Presently, there are plans to spend approximately \$21.6 million6 over the following 10 years to upgrade footpaths, intersections and local area traffic management device (LATMs) assets and these have been documented in Council's current 10-Year Works Program.